Olafaloofian/Git-Cheatsheet/README.md

 Why the heck is git so confusing?!?

 Git is a skill just like any other thing you've learned so far in your coding career.
 In fact, learning a version control software like git is one of the most essential items in your developer's toolbox.
-I know it's a huge headache at first, but just know that it'll make more sense and come much easier with some practice.
+It's a huge headache at first, but just know that it'll make more sense and come much easier with some practice.

-It's highly likely you will be asked questions about git during your coding interviews, so it pays off to immerse yourself in this technology.
+It is highly likely you will be asked questions about git during a coding interview, so it pays off to immerse yourself in this technology.

 Let's go over a few git commands you should be using a lot!